-As a church-related college, Andrew affirms the worth of every individual and thus does not discriminate for reasons of age, marital status, origin, physical handicap, race, sex, or religion (except that the faculty member is supportive of the Judeo-Christian tradition).
+As a church-related college, Andrew affirms the worth of every individual and thus does not discriminate for reasons of age, marital status, origin, physical handicap, race, sex, or religion (except that the faculty member is supportive of the Judeo-Christiantradition).

-- 1. All full-time positions must be: - Advertised in at least one national publication (i.e. The Chronicle of Higher Education) - Listed on at least one website appropriate to the position being advertised - 2.
-Following advertisement for position vacancies: - The Division Coordinator and the Dean of Academic Affairs, will review all applications; - The Dean of Academic Affairs will issue an invitation to interview to those applicants chosen to the committee as finalists; - The search committee will review all applicants who accept the invitation to interview and recommend a candidate to the President - The President will, in consultation with the search committee and the Dean of Academic Affairs, offer a contract as well as the academic rank that will accompany the appointment
+10.6.10.1 All full-time positions must be:

+- Advertised in at least one national publication (i.e. The Chronicle of Higher Education) - Listed on at least one website appropriate to the position being advertised

+10.6.10.2 Following advertisement for position vacancies:

+- The Division Coordinator and the Dean of Academic Affairs, will review all applications; - The Dean of Academic Affairs will issue an invitation to interview to thoseapplicants chosen to the committee as finalists; - The search committee will review all applicants who accept the invitation to interview and recommend a candidate to the President - The President will, in consultation with the search committee and the Dean of Academic Affairs, offer a contract as well as the academic rankthat will accompany the appointment

 Resumes and credentials received from the applicants will serve as the position application and no other application will be required.
-Copies of official transcripts from every institution of higher education attended by the faculty member must be on file in the Office of Academic Affairs.
+Copies of official transcripts from every institution of higher education attended by the faculty member must be on file in theOffice of Academic Affairs.
 A current resume is required.